Scale and accelerate science using AI on CZI’s high-performance computing cluster

 MAX PLANCK INSTITUTE OF IMMUNOBIOLOGY AND EPIGENETICS

-Asifa Akhtar is the first international female Vice President of the Biology and Medicine Section in the Max Planck Society.
-Born in Karachi, Pakistan, she obtained her doctorate at the Imperial Cancer Research Fund in London, UK in 1997.
-She then moved to Germany, where she was a Postdoctoral fellow at the European Molecular Biology Laboratory (EMBL) in Heidelberg and the Adolf-Butenandt-Institute in Munich from 1998 to 2001.
-She rejoined the EMBL Heidelberg as a group leader before becoming a Max Planck Investigator at the MPI in Freiburg in 2009.
-Since 2013, she has been a director at the MPI for Immunobiology and Epigenetics in Freiburg.
-Asifa Akhtar was awarded the Early Career European Life Science Organization Award in 2008, EMBO membership in 2013, and the Wilhelm-Feldberg Prize in 2017.
+Asifa Akhtar is the first international female vice president of the biology and medicine section in the Max Planck Society.
+Born in Karachi, Pakistan, she obtained her doctorate at the Imperial Cancer Research Fund in London, UK, in 1997.
+She then moved to Germany, where she was a postdoctoral fellow at the European Molecular Biology Laboratory (EMBL) in Heidelberg and the Adolf-Butenandt-Institute in Munich from 1998 to 2001.
+She rejoined the EMBL Heidelberg as a group leader before becoming an investigator at the Max Planck Institute in Freiburg in 2009.
+Since 2013, she has been a director at the Max Planck Institute for Immunobiology and Epigenetics in Freiburg.
+Akhtar was awarded the Early Career European Life Science Organization Award in 2008, EMBO membership in 2013, and the Wilhelm-Feldberg Prize in 2017.
 She was elected as a member of the National Academy of Science Leopoldina in 2019.

 More: https://www.ie-freiburg.mpg.de/akhtar, https://en.wikipedia.org/wiki/Asifa_Akhtar